oxford-robotics-institute/radar-robotcar-dataset-sdk/README.md

 Although the automatic downloader script and other code has been tested extensively we accept no liability for use of the code.
 If you have any concern please review the source code before using.

+Using [**rclone**](https://github.com/rclone/rclone) (the binary used to download the dataset files) we target download files by filename rather than id.
+If you have other files shared with you in Google Drive that match our dataset filenames you may encounter unintended errors.
+However as we use long filenames such as `2019-01-15-14-24-38-radar-oxford-10k_Bumblebee_XB3_Visual_Odometry` we believe this is unliekely and additionally we use read only permission for additional safety.

 Modules
 -----------
 All modules are contained in the base module `radar_robotcar_dataset_sdk`

 `downloader`: Downloader script to automate and simplify downloading the Oxford Radar RobotCar Dataset

 Obtaining Data